 Submitting your thesis

-All research students should submit the Notice of Intention to Submit a Thesis for a Higher Degree by Research no later than three months in advance of their completion date.
+All research students should submit the Notice of Intention to Submit a Thesis for a Higher Degree by Research (Intention to Submit Form) no later than three months in advance of their completion date.
 This form initiates the identification and appointment of a committee of examiners for each thesis and, where appropriate, allows an interval for the Graduate School to investigate and resolve any concerns affecting timely submission.
 Recommendations for the appointment of examiners are made on behalf of the University Senate and examination of the thesis cannot commence until formal approval of the nominees.

 A late submission fee is imposed on any candidate who fails to submit his or her thesis within the prescribed timescale, as detailed in the University Calendar.

 Students should consult the College of Science and Engineering Guidelines on Thesis Submission for information on the submission process and the binding requirements for the final hardbound thesis.
 Students should also consult the Guidance Notes on the University Regulations for PhD.
 A hard copy of the thesis is no longer required but students can still deposit a copy with the Library if they wish.

 It is important to check the requirements for the electronic version of your thesis before you reach the point of submission.